ChapHill/stock_alerts/README.md

 Program that allows you to track the current & previous close price of a given company's shares every 30 minutes and send that information to a Discord channel.

 # Why?
 What is the point of this program when you can literally open up your favorite stock trading app and view detailed information about a given share?
+To limit the number of times you are picking up your phone or viewing websites.
+Looking at stocks can get addicting fairly quickly when you have money invested within the market.
+Looking at stock prices Monday-Friday can suddenly increase your phone pick-ups, unlocks and usage subtantially.
+This program aims to limit that to twice per hour giving you the current price and percent change from it's pervious close every 30 minutes.

 # Requirements
 Install package